yoshikazuuu/mizuki/docs/commands/funny.md

 ---
-description: Some commands that kinda fun (depends on your taste).
+description: Some commands that are kinda fun (depends on your taste).
 ---

 # Funny